Alodia Gosiengfiao: Personal life

-Alodia Gosiengfiao lives in Quezon City, Philippines, and is fond of art, fashion, gadgets, video games, photography, collecting toys and figures such as BJDs, and plays the piano.
+Alodia Gosiengfiao lives in Quezon City and is fond of art, fashion, gadgets, video games, photography, collecting toys and figures such as BJDs, and plays the piano.
 Her mother found her name in a name book; 'Alodia' means "love" and 'Almira' means "princess".
 She is of Filipino and Chinese descent; her father, Ed Gosiengfiao, a businessman and mechanical engineer, is Chinese Filipino while her mother, Mariglor Arraiza, is a former customer service advisor.
 She has a younger sister, Ashley Gosiengfiao, who is also a cosplayer.
 She is the niece of former Filipino movie director Joey Gosiengfiao.

 Gosiengfiao attended Assumption College (Makati) from pre-school to grade 2, Miriam College from grade 3 to her fourth year of high school, and Ateneo de Manila University, where she graduated in 2009 with a BFA degree in Information Design.
 As a high school student, she was a member of the Miriam College High School pep squad.
 She also worked on art commissions for international clients, illustrating both digital and traditional artwork.

 On February 14, 2018, Gosiengfiao and YouTube vlogger Wil Dasovich revealed that they were in a relationship.
 On November 14, 2021, Gosiengfiao confirmed through her Facebook page that she and Dasovich have broken up.
-In early 2022, Gosiengfiao is in relationship with the Calabria Company Ltd. President and General Manager, Christopher Quimbo.
-On July 23, 2022, Gosiengfiao and Quimbo announced their engagement through their social medias.
-The couple married on February 14, 2023, the ceremony was attended by the couple's family and close friends in the industry.
-Her sister, Ashley served as her maid of honor.
+In early 2022, Gosiengfiao entered a relationship with Calabria Company Ltd. President and General Manager, Christopher Quimbo.
+The couple married on February 14, 2023.
+Their first child, a son, Cameron, was born in November 2024.

-On Valentine's Day of 2021, she and her sister Ashley Gosiengfiao launched their podcast named The Raid with Alodia and Ashley on Spotify as it tackles on gaming, anime, and pop culture.
+On Valentine's Day of 2021, she and her sister Ashley Gosiengfiao launched their podcast named The Raid with Alodia and Ashley on Spotify.